versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Router.md

 #### router.on("workerclose")
 {: #router-on-workerclose .code}

 Emitted when the worker this router belongs to is closed for whatever reason.
 The router itself is also closed.
+A ["routerclose"](#transport-on-routerclose) event is triggered in all its transports and a ["routerclose"](#rtpObserver-on-routerclose) event is triggered in all its RTP observers.

 ```javascript
 router.on("workerclose", () =>